 The past decade-plus has seen Reznor penning award-winning film scores with his musical partner and bandmate Atticus Ross, but NIN have continued to deliver a steady stream of releases in the 21st century, including Year Zero, The Slip, Hesitation Marks, and Bad Witch, along with the instrumental series Ghosts.

-With things ramping back up in the Nine Inch Nails world, what better time to look back at the band’s music by counting down their ten best songs to date.
+With Nine Inch Nails now members of the Rock & Roll Hall of Fame, what better time to look back at the band’s music by counting down their ten best songs to date.

 Managing Editor, Heavy Consequence